floatdrop/sent/readme.md

 ##### options.timeout

-Type: `Number`
+Type: `number`

-Time in ms, after which request will be aborted and error event with `ECONNRESET` code will be emitted.
+Milliseconds after which the request will be aborted and an error event with ETIMEDOUT code will be emitted.

 ##### callback(err, data, response)